-- To establish a strong democratic system. - To ensure the local level of political and economic participation. - For access to representatives of ordinary citizens. - To make the work successfully and faster (public welfare work). - For mutual coordination and successful administration.
+- To establish a strong democratic system. - To ensure the local level of political and economic participation. - For access of ordinary citizens to their representatives. - To make the work successfully and faster (public welfare work). - For mutual coordination and successful administration.